chrismjohnston/Cyber-Security-Resources/Cybersecurity-Notes.md

 ### MAC Addressing
 * a 48 bit address that every network device is given by the manufacturer and it is burned into the hardware.
 This is broken into two 24-bit parts:
   * Organizationally Unique Identifier or OUI - given to the manufacturer by the IEEE
-  * Assigned by vendor -
+  * Assigned by vendor

 There are [MAC address search engines](https://www.wireshark.org/tools/oui-lookup.html) that can help you identify a device manufacturer by the MAC Address.

+Switches will build a MAC address table locally as it learns about the devices on its network so that it can more efficiently forward traffic.